johnsonbk/porting-cesm-to-shaheen/dart/recovering-from-failed-assimilation.rst

   1) the CASEROOT, and
   2) the assimilation cycle number in this CESM job

-To continue past a trival exit such as this one, The task is to rerun ``assimilate.csh``.
+To continue past a trival exit such as this one, the task is to rerun ``assimilate.csh``.
 This script must be run from a batch job in order for the environmental variables to be set properly.